AnnaAxelsson051/Movie-System-Client/README.md

 ## Description

 This is the frontend component of a movie system application developed using React, designed to interface with a [Movie System Server](https://github.com/AnnaAxelsson051/Movie-System-Server).
 Key features encompass an initial landing page showcasing comprehensive user data.
 Upon selecting a user, a personalized user page showcases the genres and movies the user has liked, alongside the user's movie ratings.
-Users have the capability to associate new genres, append movie links, and provide ratings.
+Users have the capability to associate new genres, append movie links and provide movie ratings.

 ---